Healthcare Technology and Innovation

 - Co-creation, prototyping and user-centred product evaluation services to entrepreneurial individuals and companies developing new healthcare technologies.

-The theme is led by Professor Dingchang Zheng and showcases a multi-disciplinary team of researchers and product design experts to create innovetive and user-friendly helthcare technology.
+The theme is led by Professor Dingchang Zheng and showcases a multi-disciplinary team of researchers and product design experts to create innovative and user-friendly healthcare technology.

 Prof Zheng is a leading research expert in innovative healthcare technology development through the pathway of physiological measurement, bio-signal processing, and technology evaluation.
 He has published over 150 peer-reviewed scientific papers and earned his international reputation in research and development of novel cardiovascular technologies and devices to address unmet clinical needs, particularly in novel blood pressure and arterial stiffness measurement techniques, and recent developments of wearable devices and IoT monitoring system using unique waveform characteristics derived from physiological signals for monitoring respiration rate, predicting pre-term labour and pregnancy induced hypertension, and developing big-data-centric hearing impairment rehabilitation solution.
 He has also been well recognized for his enthusiasm in promoting knowledge and technology exchanges, building up educational and research collaborations, and facilitating technology adoption in developing countries, including China, India, Jordan and Nigeria.